Students should have an acoustic piano that is well-maintained and tuned at least once a year.

 - Payments will be withdrawn on the 1st of each month.

 - If a credit card is expired, you will be contacted to update it and make a payment by the 5th.

-- $15 late fee will apply if payment is not received by the 5th.
+- A $15 late fee will apply if payment is not received by the 5th.

 Enrollment is for the entire year September to August. *Seniors graduating from high school may finish piano study in May instead of August.

-- The piano events are divided in this way: 32 lessons during the school year, 8 during the summer months, and 3 group performance classes and 3 events (recitals).
-You only pay for 40 lessons, but you get much more.
+- The piano events are divided in this way: 32 lessons during the school year, 7 during the summer months, a few group performance classes, and 3 events (recitals).

 - Fees for festivals (National Federation of Music Clubs, Monster Concert, Silent Film, etc.) and materials purchased for the student’s use (Federation pieces) will be added to tuition or invoiced through Venmo.

 - A $35 registration fee is due in September & prorated if a student starts in January or June.